 28. CODE OF CONDUCT

-No material changes and commitments affecting the financialposition of the company have occurred between the end of the financial year to which thefinancial statements relate and the date of this Board's report.
+Apart from this there are no material changes and commitments affecting the financialposition of the company have occurred between the end of the financial year to which thefinancial statements relate and the date of this Board's report.

 The Company is conscious of the importance of environmentally clean and safeoperations.
 The Company's policy requires conduct of operations in such a manner so as toensure safety of all concerned compliances environmental regulations and preservation ofnatural resources.